TomerP2/my_project_manager/README.md

 ## How to use

-Windows: Download the latest release, run the .exe, done!
+**Windows**: Download the latest release, run the .exe, done!

-Mac & Linux: Not tested.
+**Mac & Linux**: Not tested.
 Might be able to compile the code yourself.

 ## Template folders

-See the template folders dir for examples on how to make a template folder.
+- See the template folders dir for examples on how to make a template folder.
-All selected template folders will be copy-pasted into the project.
+- All selected template folders will be copy-pasted into the project.
-Any text 'PROJECT_NAME', either in a file/folder name or file content, will be replaced with the user given project name.
+- Any text 'PROJECT_NAME', either in a file/folder name or file content, will be replaced with the user given project name.